 In the sections that follow, you will learn how to:

-Set a master passphrase
+Create password database and set a master passphrase

 Save your newly created password database

-Generate a random password for a particular service
+Generate a random password for a particular service or account

 Extract passwords from KeePassX when you need them

 1.0.
 Things you should know about KeePassX before you start

 If you use KeePassX consistently for a particular account or passphrase, you may not need to remember that passphrase at all.
 In fact, you never even need to see it.
 You can simply copy it from KeePassX and paste it into the login or password screen.
 (KeePassX will wipe it from your clipboard memory when you're done.)
 Furthermore, the random passphrases that KeePassX generates are typically much stronger than the ones we come up with ourselves.

 After launching KeePassX, follow the steps below to create and save a password database.

 Step 1.
 ClickDatabase and select[New Database] from the KeePassX menu bar.

 Figure 2: Creating New Database in the KeePassX menu